 Choose a system that works best for your lifestyle and for the plants you’re trying to grow.

-Most gardeners will tell you it takes time and patience to learn how to garden.
+Most gardeners will tell you it takes time and patience to learn to be successful in the garden.
 My advice to new gardeners is to work with experts and stores that have the history and the experience.
 They have navigated all of the pitfalls, so that you don’t have to.